 Studies seem to show how important it is to pay attention to the visual component of the product.
 Then why are there still plenty of amazing concepts on Dribbble, but only few of them become "alive" projects?
 The fact is that the influence of UX emotional design is not so easy to estimate and consequently to convince the client to spend money on it.
 Don Norman says that there is no formula for creating a good UX emotional design and you have to rely on intuition.

 Suppose we have a perfectly functioning product that helps users.
 So what happens next?
-What will distinguish your product from the same wonderful competitor’s product?
+What will distinguish your product from the same wonderful competitor's product?
 This is where the value of emotions becomes obvious.
-Design is what distinguishes companies.
+Emotional interaction design is what distinguishes companies.

 Let's have a look at Dropbox, which has to compete with such a market giant as Google Drive and the importance the Dropbox team attaches to design in general and illustrations in particular.
-Dropbox’s design not only includes a nice interface, but also conveys ideas and values of the product.
+Dropbox’s emotional interaction design not only includes a nice interface but also conveys ideas and values about the product.

 Image from illustrationui.com

-Another example of the company that pays much attention to emotions, which helps to outdo competitors, is Slack.
+Another example of the company that pays much attention to emotional UX design, which helps to outdo competitors, is Slack.
 The creators took into account that in their product people would spend a lot of time so it was important to make it more “human”.
 They did a great job!
 Everything in the application is arranged in such a way that the user understands that it is created by and for humans.
 We have already given an example of welcome messages during loading.
 This is a really simple but lovely idea that makes you smile every time you see it.
-That's - that's worth something:)
+That's worth something.

-We, as a company specialized in mobile app development, can conclude that an emotional design is extremely important.
+We, as a company specializing in mobile app development and providing mobile development services, can conclude that an emotional UX design is extremely important.
 Research proves that users prefer to work with visually pleasing products without paying attention to the drawbacks.
 Moreover, attractive products make people feel good and, in turn, solve problems better.